wtedw/lorax/README.md

 The default config applies LoRA to all query and value matrices. r = 1, alpha = 2.

-The LoRA paper showed that adapting just the query and value matrices with r = 1 was enough to achieve good fine-tuning results.
-However, in practice, people pick much higher r values and sometimes target all linear layers.
+The LoRA paper demonstrated that adapting only the query and value matrices with r = 1 achieved effective fine-tuning results.
+However, for larger language models, people often choose much higher values of r and sometimes target all linear layers.

 ## Recommended Settings
-These are the settings I use for fine-tuning smaller LLMs
+These settings works well for fine-tuning smaller LLMs (~1b param models)

 ```
 Lora Config